RookieOven/rookieoven/_posts/2016-07-29-startup-spotlight-this-is-milk.md

 ---
 Each Friday the RookieOven Startup Spotlight highlights a member of the Scottish tech startup community.
 The aim is to, as the name suggests, put the spotlight on Scotland’s best startups from across the country.
 It’s an opportunity to share information about an exciting tech startup from Scotland you may not have heard of.
 Giving a brief overview of the company, what they do, where they are and who they are.
 This week the spotlight falls on This is Milk.

 Last week I had the amazing opportunity to interview [Angela Prentner-Smith](https://twitter.com/AngelaPrentner) about her company, [This is Milk](http://www.thisismilk.co.uk/), live through [Product Forge](http://productforge.io/).
 If you missed it, stop reading immediately and watch it [here](http://productforge.io/livestreams/2016/07/22/livestreamed-q-and-a-with-angela-prentner-smith-founder-of-this-is-milk/). it is well-worth it!
-Amelia is not only bright, lovely, and talented, but she is driven to a point we should all admire.
+Angela is not only bright, lovely, and talented, but she is driven to a point we should all admire.
 Her ambitious nature and love for her company shines through her every word, making This is Milk the obvious choice for this week’s Spotlight Start-Up.

 {% image src:"/images/blog/Milk-Point.png" alt:"This is Milk Cover" title:"This is Milk Cover" %}

-After the interview last Friday, I asked Amelia if she wouldn't mind answering a few questions for us and let her take the wheels to describe This is Milk's journey:
+After the interview last Friday, I asked Angela if she wouldn't mind answering a few questions for us and let her take the wheels to describe This is Milk's journey:

 ##Q: Who are the key members of your team?